hiyouga/LLaMA-Factory/examples/README.md

 │   ├── ppo.sh: Do PPO training using LoRA
 │   ├── dpo.sh: Do DPO training using LoRA
 │   ├── orpo.sh: Do ORPO training using LoRA
-│   ├── prepare.sh: Save tokenized dataset
+│   ├── sft_mllm.sh: Do supervised fine-tuning on multimodal data using LoRA │   ├── prepare.sh: Save tokenized dataset
 │   └── predict.sh: Do batch predict and compute BLEU and ROUGE scores after LoRA tuning ├── qlora_single_gpu/